 BHAGs are big, ambitious, long-term goals, so long-term that in fact, they see forward up to 10 years.
 But even if ambitious, the goals have to feel achievable.

 BHAG can be divided into 4 categories:

-PROS: these goals are big, motivational, and linked with the core mission of the company, and focused on the long term instead of short term objectives;
+PROS: these goals are big, motivational, linked with the core mission of the company, and focused on the long-term instead of short-term objectives;

-CONS: BHAGs are supposed to be hard (yet not impossible) to achieve, so there’s a risk of raising the bar too high and potentially crush motivation.
+CONS: BHAGs are supposed to be hard (yet not impossible) to achieve, so there’s a risk of raising the bar too high and potentially crushing motivation.

 Which one of these goal-setting frameworks should you use?

 The answer is: it depends.
 Goal-setting frameworks are not a cookie-cutter solution for everybody, it’s up to every company to pick the one that works better for them, by weighing the pros and cons of each one.

 So when it’s time for pick one, here are a few tips for evaluating, analyzing, writing, tracking, and sharing your goals: